How Belief Works

 Article history

 This article was first published 16 January 2023.
-Past versions are available in the Internet Archive here.
+Past versions are available in the Internet Archive here (and here, with the previous title Why Do We Believe What We Believe?).